Arizonans Should Consider Getting Travel ID Before 2020

 “Now is a great time to get a Voluntary Travel ID, because the federal deadline gets closer every day,” said MVD Director Eric Jorgensen.
 “MVD is making this process simple.
 Customers can go to ServiceArizona.com and make an office appointment.
 The website provides information about what documents that customers should bring with them to meet the REAL ID requirements for the Voluntary Travel ID.
 Appointments also help MVD offices run more efficiently, helping to get customers out of line and safely on the road.”

 The Travel ID is an optional Driver License or ID that requires applicants to provide identification that meets the federal requirements of the REAL ID Act.
-The cost is for the Travel ID is $25 and is valid for up eight years in most cases.
-Driver’s whose photos need to be updated in the near future may wish to get the Voluntary Travel ID.
+The cost for the Travel ID is $25 and in most cases it will be valid for up to eight years.
+Drivers whose photos need to be updated in the near future may wish to get the Voluntary Travel ID.

-For a list of examples of identification documents and for additional information, please visit the Voluntary Travel ID section of the ADOT website at azdot.gov/TravelID.
+For a list of examples of identification documents and for additional information, visit the Voluntary Travel ID section of ADOT’s website at azdot.gov/TravelID.